antronerds/r2-tutorials/docs/Differential_Expression.md

 To view the expression of this gene in groups, you can use dataset specific annotation, the so-called "tracks", as grouping variable in R2.

-2. In the dropdown of the setting *Track* select the track called **Alive (2 cat)**.
+2. In the dropdown of the setting *Track* select the track called **alive (2 cat)**.
 This track contains survival data of the patients from whom the tumor sample was taken.
 3. Note that the other fields can be kept as is, the right choices are already provided.
 Click **Submit**.

-The "one way
-Anova"/"student T test" test will be performed for data on the selected groups (see explanation in the next step).
+The "one-way Analysis of variance (Anova) / student T-test" will be performed for data on the selected groups (see explanation in the next step).

 ----------------